Behavioral and Experimental Economics Discussion Group

 There is now broad agreement in the neurobiological community about the basic features of the neurobiological mechanism for human and animal decision making.
 I will review this emerging standard model and then present two specific studies.
 They will show how economic theory can inform neurobiological studies of brain mechanisms in a highly valuable way - modifying existing neurobiological theory.
 The second will show the reverse: neurobiological data that makes fundamentally novel predictions about inconsistent human choice behavior.

-2011/10/18-20: Colin F. Camerer (California Institute of Technology)
+2011/10/18-20: Colin F. Camerer (Caltech)

 (I) Cognitive Neuroscience and Game Theory